 2. Check to see if the air cleaner is CARB-certified.
 Even if you don’t live in California, your healthiest choice will likely be an air cleaner certified by the California Air Resources Board (CARB).
 You can check the list of CARB-certified air cleaners here.

 3. Choose an air cleaner that is the right size for the space where it will be used.
 Air cleaners are made to clean different-sized rooms.
-It is important to use one that is powerful enough to clean the amount of air in the room where it will be used.
+It is important to use one that is powerful enough to clean the volume of air in the room where it will be used.
 The clean air delivery rate (CADR) tells you how much air the air cleaner cleans hourly, measured in cubic feet per minute (cfm).
 Use an air cleaner with a CADR up to 200 cfm for a small room, 200-300 cfm for a medium-sized room, and more than 300 cfm for a large room.

 Other factors to consider include cost, noise level, size and weight, energy efficiency independent testing, and additional features.